Alejandro Luna Fandiño

 As one of the few patent and regulatory litigation experts in the country, Mr. Luna has played a crucial role in updating Mexico’s intellectual property (IP) system.
-He participated in questioning the constitutionality of certain provisions of Mexico’s Industrial Property Law, the Federal Copyright Law, and the Health Law and its regulation.
+He participated in questioning the constitutionality of certain provisions of Mexico’s Industrial Property Law and the Health Law and its regulation.
 He sponsored an important proposal to modify the litigation and enforcement systems that made it easier to obtain monetary compensation for violations of IP rights.

 Mr. Luna is also the author of several articles on patents, litigation, and regulatory issues in the pharmaceutical industries.
-He is professor at the Universidad Nacional Autónoma de México (UNAM) in the IP Master of Law and the Health Law program and currently is working on his doctoral thesis, titled “The Impact of International Treaties in the Mexican Patent Law, Pharmaceutical Patents and Related Enforcement”.
+He is part time professor at the Universidad Nacional Autónoma de México (UNAM), in the IP Master of Law and the Health Law program and recently obtained a Doctorate in Law (summa cum laude) with his doctoral thesis, titled “The Impact of International Treaties in the Mexican Patent Law, Pharmaceutical Patents and the Corresponding Enforcement”.

-- Luna appealed several refusals of authorizations for medicines containing “cannabis,” arguing that authorization should be granted for cannabis and other narcotics for medical use via the proper abuse-deterrent formulations.
-This served as a positive precedent prior to the Constitutional amendment to legalize the medical use of cannabis and other narcotics.
+- Luna appealed several refusals of authorizations for medicines containing “cannabis,” prior to the Constitutional amendments to legalize the medical use of cannabis and other narcotics.

 - After 8 years of litigation, Mr. Luna rescued one of Mexico’s leading fashion trademarks, which had been “kidnapped” by loopholes in the Mexican trademark law.

 - Luna participated as an expert on the interpretation of the Mexican patent law and patent utility requirements in a NAFTA arbitration examining the Canadian utility standard and doctrine of sound prediction.
 There are few opportunities for IP attorneys to participate in a Free Trade Agreement arbitration.